Letters to the Future

 As I learned to fly in gliders, then small aircraft, then military jets, I always had the secure feeling that the atmosphere was the infinite “long delirious burning blue” of Magee’s poem, even though of all people, I well knew about space and its nearness.
 It seemed impossible to believe that with just a little more power and a little more bravery, I couldn’t continue to climb higher and higher on “laughter-silvered wings.”
 My life was a celebration of the infinite gift of sky, atmosphere and flight.

-But what I saw in the first minutes of entering space, following that violent, life-changing rocket ride, shocked me.
+But what I saw in the first minutes of entering space, following that violent, life-changing rocket-ride, shocked me.

-If you look at Earth’s atmosphere from orbit, you can see it “on edge”—gazing toward the horizon, with the black of space above and the gentle curve of the yes-it’s-round planet below.
+If you look at Earth’s atmosphere from orbit, you can see it “on edge”—gazing towards the horizon, with the black of space above and the gentle curve of the yes-it’s-round planet below.
 And what you see is the most exquisite, luminous, delicate glow of a layered azure haze holding the Earth like an ethereal eggshell.
 “That’s it?!”
 I thought.
 The entire sky—my endless sky—was only a paper-thin, blue wrapping of the planet, and looking as tentative as frost.

 And this is the truth.
 Our Earth’s atmosphere is fragile and shockingly tiny—maybe 4 percent of the planet’s volume.
 Of all the life we know about, only one species has the responsibility to protect that precious blue planet-wrap.
 I hope we did, and I hope you do.